NEJANX/krunker.io-Aimbot-ESP/README.md

 ## What's ESP?

-Shows players behind walls.
+ESP - Extra Sensory Perception, Shows players behind walls.
 Also shows a line between you and them.
 Good for keeping track of players who are behind you.

 ## Keyboard Shortcuts: